Elycin/PoolOverSocks5/README.md

   - Synchronous, only one connection at a time.
   - Command Line Argument parsing
-  - Works with any currency or pool that sends data within the buffer range of 1024 bytes.
+  - Works with any currency or pool that sends data within the buffer range of 4096 bytes.
+  - Asynchronous, supports up to 100 miners at once.
 ---

 ### How it's built